joexzh/rtl88x2cu-20220418/README.md

 The kernel 6.6 module driver `rtw88_8822cu` doesn't work well with my device COMFAST CF-812AC V2.
 Instead I use the driver COMFAST provided.

 The original codebase failed to compile on kernel 6.6.9.
 I added some compatible code for linux kernel > 6.0.
-All of the modified code referent to https://github.com/cilynx/rtl88x2bu and https://github.com/morrownr/8821cu-20210916, thanks for them!
+All of the modified code refer to https://github.com/cilynx/rtl88x2bu and https://github.com/morrownr/8821cu-20210916, thanks for them!

 ## tested device: